lix-project/lix-website/content/resources.md

 We're also currently in the process of writing brand new documentation, which will be listed here once available.

+## A note of caution

+Nix has a long history.
+Some things that seemed like good ideas once are no longer common practice.
+In particular:

+- It's probably a good idea to ignore `nix-env` and mutable environments in favor of declarative configuration
+- If you don't already use channels, it's probably a good idea to learn about flakes or some other pinning mechanism instead

+If you're learning about those topics because you want to understand the ideas that are currently in favor in the historical contexts they are responses to, or because you think you see a benefit to them that others don't, that's totally fine; this warning is only here to help beginners have a fruitful experience.

 ## Understanding Nix

 - [The official Nix ecosystem documentation](https://nix.dev), maintained by the **NixOS Foundation**.